etylermoss/usbswitch/README.md

 # Usbswitch
-A tool for attaching and detaching usb devices to / from, qemu / kvm virtual machines, written in bash.
+A tool for attaching and detaching usb devices to / from, libvirt managed virtual machines, written in bash.

 # Usage
 ```